Call of Duty: Mobile Season 1 start date, new modes and why it's not called Season 14

 As we’ve come to expect, the battle pass lets players unlock new skins for their weapons and operators, vanity items and XP boosts.

-With COD: Mobile Season 1 incoming soon, rumors will begin to circulate about what next season might hold.
+With COD: Mobile Season 1 here, you can check out if you want to pay for all the new extras or wait for a future season..
 For now, though, you can hot drop into the action and start improving your kill/death ratio.

 - Best smartphones: the very best phones ranked